Jesus Trail: Biblical background

+Management

+The trail is currently managed and promoted largely by the work of volunteers, and is a non-profit project.

+The trail is public and free for anyone who wants to hike and camp along its course.
+The Jesus Trail is marked with a blaze of three stripes painted on rocks along the way, white, orange, and white.
+When portions of the Jesus Trail combine with other trails, such as the Israel National Trail, an additional orange circle is added to the previous trail marker.
+All marking of the trail was completed by the public Israel Trails Committee (ITC), which works in conjunction with the Society for the Protection of Nature in Israel (SPNI).

+Trail maintenance and cleaning up has been a combined effort of international, national, and local organizations including JNF-KKL (The Jewish National Fund), the Fauzi Azar Inn in Nazareth, village schools, and international volunteers.

 On the official Jesus Trail Homepage Maoz Inon and David Landis explain the Jesus Trail philosophy: "We hope that travelers of diverse religious and ethnic backgrounds will gain a new understanding of the life of Jesus through the people and land that shaped his historical context along the Jesus Trail.
 Today, encounters on the trail still serve as opportunities to extend and receive hospitality with diverse groups of people.
-Modern travelers can practice living simply and traveling light, gaining wisdom from the spirit of Jesus’ words from Mark 6:8-9: "Take nothing for the journey except a staff—no bread, no bag, no money in your belts.
-Wear sandals but not an extra tunic."
+Modern travelers can practice living simply and traveling light, gaining wisdom from the spirit of Jesus’ words from Mark 6:8-9: 'Take nothing for the journey except a staff—no bread, no bag, no money in your belts.
+Wear sandals but not an extra tunic'".

 The Jesus Trail was designed in the tradition of pilgrimage hiking trails around the world, such as the Camino de Santiago de Compostela (the Way of Saint James) in northern Spain and the Saint Paul Trail in Turkey.
 The medieval practice of religious pilgrimage has seen a resurgence in recent years, with almost 200,000 hikers per year on the Camino de Santiago in the first decade of the 21st century.